TRKirua/SRO/README.md

-# INSTRUCTIONS D'INSTALLATION ET D'UTILISATION
+# INSTALLATION AND OPERATING INSTRUCTIONS

+This project is a prototype for determining the minimum distance a snowplough needs to travel to clear a neighbourhood of snow.

-ETAPE 1 - Installation des librairies python :
+## STEP 1 - Installing the python libraries :
+To download our project:

-Suivre les instructions en suivant ce lien : https://osmnx.readthedocs.io/en/stable/
+Follow the instructions of this website : https://osmnx.readthedocs.io/en/stable/

-ETAPE 2 - Choix du lieu :
+## STEP 2 - Choice of location :

-Ecrire le nom de la ville/du quartier souhaité dans le fichier main.py à la ligne 56.
+Enter the name of the town/neighbourhood you want in main.py on line 56.

-ETAPE 3 - Exécution :
+## STEP 3 - Execution :

-Exécuter simplement le script python main.py.
+Simply run the python script main.py.